MBausson/Barrel/README.md

 Job schedulers use two separate threads to handle incoming and running jobs.

 - The first one processes a "Schedule" list, which is a list of scheduled jobs.
 This thread is responsible for finding jobs that are ready to be executed.
 When it finds one, the job is placed in a second queue.
 - The second thread is responsible for handling the running jobs queue.
 This queue contains jobs that are waiting to be executed, because there are already too many concurrent jobs.
-This property can be changed via the `JobSchedulerConfigurationBuilder.WithMaxConcurrentJobs()` method.
+In this queue, jobs with a high Priority are run first.
+The rate at which jobs are processed in this queue can be changed via the `JobSchedulerConfigurationBuilder.WithMaxConcurrentJobs()` method.
 - Jobs are ran within a dedicated `System.Threading.Tasks.Task` object

 ## Testing